 I had never made lemon curd before since I’m not that big fan of lemon flavor.
 The idea of simple low-carb lemon curd was however so tempting, that I wanted to try and develop it.
 Many lemon curd recipes are quite complicated.
 Separating eggs, grating some lemon zest, melting the butter, using a double boiler, … I wanted something simple and easy.
-I think I reached my goal, at least I immediately fell in love with this curd and I wasn’t even a fan of lemon flavor!
+I think I reached my goal, at least I immediately fell in love with this low-carb lemon curd and I wasn’t even a fan of lemon flavor before!
 I hope you like it as well.

 |Nutrition information||Protein||Fat||Net carbs||kcal|